Where do I get more information?

 The high-level technical process for copying/moving data and involves:

-- Stage One (Copy Commence) – This involves the copying of files and folders from HSCIC environment to the nhs.net environment.
+- Stage One (Copy Commence) – This involves the copying of files and folders to NHSmail.
 Colleagues will be notified once copy commences.
-You may start to see files and folders start to appear in nhs.net.
-Please do not edit in nhs.net as your changes will not be retained whilst the copy continues throughout the following weeks.
-Continue to work as usual using your hscic.gov.uk credentials until the migration is completed.
+You may start to see files and folders start to appear in your NHSmail account.
+Please do not edit in your NHSmail as your changes will not be retained whilst the copy continues throughout the following weeks.
+Continue to work in your current environment until the migration is completed.

-- Stage Two (OneDrive, Teams, and SharePoint sites connected to O365 Groups Switchover) – This is when you will be able to use nhs.net for your OneDrive, Teams, and SharePoint (excluding standalone sites).
+- Stage Two (Switchover) – This is when you will be able to use NHSmail account after migration completes.

 - The migration takes a copy approach.
-This means at a certain date; your files and folders will begin being copied across to your nhs.net Microsoft environment.
-This will then continue right up till Switchover to ensure all edits, and changes are replicated in the nhs.net environment.
+This means at a certain date; your apps, files and folders will begin being copied across to NHSmail.
+This will process continues until switchover to ensure all edits, and changes are replicated in NHSmail.

 - As a result, when the copy begins, the process will identify where the documents and files currently sit and will replicate them in your new area.
-If you change the structure of your files in the NHSD environment after copy commence starts, it will not be replicated, and you will have to re-do the changes in the nhs.net Microsoft once switched.
+If you make folder structural changes in the legacy environment, this may result in duplicates after switchover. .

 - You will be able to edit existing documents and create new documents throughout the Copy Commence stage.